Creswick Football Netball Club

 The Creswick Football Netball Club is an Australian rules football and netball club that plays in the Central Highlands Football League and is based in the town of Creswick, Victoria.

 History

-The Creswick Football Club was founded in 1869 and its first recorded game was July 24 that same year against Kingston, with the result being a 0-0 draw.
+The Creswick Football Club was founded in 1869, with Mr. J Wighton elected as President.

+Creswick's first recorded game was July 24 that same year against Kingston, with the result being a 0-0 draw.

 The club played in 1876 against Clunes and Daylesford, winning both games 1 goal to 0.

 Between 1869 and 1914, the name of the league where the Wickers played changed almost yearly but the league was often known as the 'Challenge Cup'.
 There was no football between 1870 and 1875 due to floods.